 the password.
 The document was an invoice, they wanted to increase the expense amount.

 Personally I do not believe that digital documents are more secure than physical ones.

-As of my own eyes, I once developed an application for an organization that was collecting
+I once developed an application for an organization that was collecting